open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

   * a collection of metadata describing each metric.
   * a set of columnar representation for the timestamps, attributes, metric values and examplars (all aligned together).

+As multivariate time-series are a superset of univariate time-series, this representation is a generalization of the existing model.

 For backends that natively support mutlivariate time-series, the data will be stored without complex processing.
 For backends that only support univariate time-series, the data stream will be transformed into a collection of univariate time-series.